 If Dual herbicide has been applied, Concep safened sorghum seed can be planted directly into the treated soil with little risk of sorghum injury.
 Growers need to consider the potential cost per acre of this treatment (and agronomically sound seeding rates may minimize the cost) and the advantages that Dual could offer.
-Just as in recent years, planting sorghum on Staple ground in 2007 is simply not recommended buster planter nonwithstanding.
+Just as in recent years, planting sorghum on Staple ground in 2008 is simply not recommended buster planter nonwithstanding.
 The Staple label also excludes sorghum planting the year after Staple application.
-Staple is moderately mobile in the soil according to Wayne Keeling, Texas A&M-Lubbock.
+Staple is moderately mobile in the soil according to Wayne Keeling, Texas AgriLife Research, Lubbock.

 The label on Staple notes that sulfonylurea tolerant soybean (STS) can be used, but supplies of group IV STS soybeans on the South Plains are limited, and seed will probably need to be ordered (see more info in the soybean section below).
-Brent Bean, Texas A&M-Amarillo has tested STS soybeans prior to 2000 for tolerance to several sulfonylurea herbicides (different chemical family than Staple, but cross tolerance is good) commonly used in wheat at 4X rates.
+Brent Bean, Texas AgriLife Extension Service, Amarillo has tested STS soybeans prior to 2000 for tolerance to several sulfonylurea herbicides (different chemical family than Staple, but cross tolerance is good) commonly used in wheat at 4X rates.
 Only one of several herbicides gave any noticeable injury in two years.
+Currently Texas AgriLife Extension's Dotray & Trostle at Lubbock are testing the new sulfonyl urea tolerant 'Express' sunflower from Pioneer for replant potential behind cotton treated with Staple.
+With wheat prices up, wheat may become another option for ground with Staple as the rotation restriction is only 4 months.

-Texas A&M High Plains staff that can assist with producer questions on herbicides include:
+Texas A&M System High Plains staff that can assist with producer questions on herbicides include: